Television in Portugal: History

-On March 7, 1957 public broadcaster Rádio e Televisão de Portugal (RTP) began broadcasting RTP1, the first television channel in the country.
+On March 7, 1957 public broadcaster Rádio e Televisão de Portugal (RTP) began broadcasting on RTP1, the first television channel in the country.
 A second RTP channel, RTP2, started broadcasting on December 25, 1968.

+By the mid-1980s, satellite television with foreign channels started to become an alternative to the existing monopoly, while the government was opening the bidding process to the private sector.
+By August 1987, no less than 60,000 satellite dishes were installed.
+By 1988, with the ongoing discussions for the creation of private television stations, the number of satellite television users arose to 1 million.
+A number of pirate television stations existed at this time, with rudimentary equipment and limited programming.
+These stations were shut down by CTT officials.

-Private commercial channels were launched in the early 1990s, with SIC on October 6, 1992 and TVI on February 20, 1993.
-In 2012, the 24-hour television news channel TVI 24 was revamped and started to broadcast as CNN Portugal.
+Private commercial channels were launched in the early 1990s, with SIC on October 6, 1992, and TVI on February 20, 1993.

+In 2021, the 24-hour television news channel TVI 24 was revamped and started to broadcast as CNN Portugal.
 In December 2021, Lisbon-headquartered investment management firm Alpac Capital signed an agreement to buy a controlling stake in the pan-European television news network Euronews from Egyptian telecoms magnate Naguib Sawiris.

 Terrestrial

 Analog broadcasts in Portugal were discontinued on April 26, 2012.
 There are eight free-to-air channels on Portuguese terrestrial TV: 6 are owned by the public service broadcaster RTP (with 2 being regional channels that broadcast FTA only in the Madeira and Azores Autonomous Regions), two are from private broadcasters (SIC and TVI) and one is owned by the Assembly of the Republic and broadcasts parliamentary sessions (like BBC Parliament).